-The Lead Hazard Reduction Demonstration Grant Program Plan was formulated to incorporate and leverage existing components of the County’s Consolidated Plan, Master Plan, Green Building Program, Healthy Homes initiative, and its enforcement strategies to address the needs of at risk families and children.
-By combining lead hazard reduction funding with the Department’s existing housing rehabilitation program, energy efficiency, weatherization and Healthy Homes components, Lead Safe Baltimore County will leverage resources to create a greater stock of affordable lead safe homes and a more permanent transformation of deteriorated housing to sustainable lead safe and healthy housing.
+The Lead Hazard Reduction Demonstration Grant Program Plan was formulated to incorporate and leverage existing components of the County’s Consolidated Plan, Master Plan and its enforcement strategies to address the needs of at-risk families and children.
+By combining lead hazard reduction funding with the Department’s existing Housing Rehabilitation Program, Lead Safe Baltimore County will leverage resources to create a greater stock of affordable lead safe homes and a more permanent transformation of deteriorated housing to sustainable lead-safe and healthy housing.

-Anyone living in or owning a house in Baltimore County can apply for this grant program, however, there are seven criteria that must be met in order for a property to qualify.
-In order to qualify for the grant, a property will have to meet the following specifications
+Homeowners, Renters and Landlords owning or renting houses in Baltimore County can apply for this grant program, however, there are eight criteria that must be met in order for a property to qualify.
+In order to qualify for the grant, a property will have to meet the following specifications:

 - The property must have been constructed before 1978.